muratk5n/thirdwave/en/README.md

 ---

-Worldwide hydrogen supply chains have been handed a huge boost today (Nov 23) with Australia and Germany committing to jointly strengthen bilateral cooperation on hydrogen technology.
+"Worldwide hydrogen supply chains have been handed a huge boost today (Nov 23) with Australia and Germany committing to jointly strengthen bilateral cooperation on hydrogen technology"

 [[-]](https://www.h2-view.com/story/australian-germany-joint-collaboration-to-accelerate-hydrogen-supply-chains/)